What do we offer as Web Hosting Services?

 If you are like many other people trying to decide on what domain extension is best for your website and wondering if Google will list my site higher in the search engine results pages because of its domain extension, do not worry Google does not treat any domain extension differently.
 Here is the answer from Google themselves: “Does my top-level domain (TLD; for example, .com, .org, .gov, .ponies) impact my site’s performance in Google Search?“.

-What are the differences in “Free SSL Certificate” and “Advance SSL Certificate”?
+What are the differences between “Free SSL Certificate” and “Advance SSL Certificate”?

 Free SSLs and paid Dedicated SSL Certificates are the two most widely accepted types of SSL.
 The encryption used by a Free SSL Certificate and a Dedicated SSL Certificate is similar.